-If coming from Utah any visitor to Page, Arizona will have to cross over the Colorado River and right over the Glen Canyon Dam.
+Any visitor to Page, Arizona will have to cross over the Colorado River and right over the Glen Canyon Dam if coming from Utah.
 You cannot miss it as you enter Page!
-This 710-foot high dam was constructed between 1956-1966 and forms Lake Powell, which is one of the largest man-made dams in the United States.
+This 710-foot high dam was constructed between 1956-1966 and formed Lake Powell, one of the largest man-made dams in the United States.

 It’s interesting to see the Colorado River, and it’s said the river is much calmer and colder than before the dam was built.
 Although the dam is a controversial one, it’s still pretty interesting to view and walk over.
-There is a nice walking platform and Carl Hayden Visitor Center for anyone looking for a fun free activity in Page.
+There is an excellent walking platform and Carl Hayden Visitor Center for anyone looking for a fun free activity in Page.